Family Law Overview

-You may have heard that this is not possible.
-It is true that federal law provides some protections for servicemembers against lawsuits.
-This includes divorces.
-This law assures servicemembers that they do not lose their rights to defend against lawsuits while doing military service.
-This is especially important for those serving overseas.
-But if a servicemember is in the U.S. and available, or waives his or her right to oppose, a divorce may still be processed during the term of service.
-Learn more here.
+The answer is Yes - but there may be some added steps or delays.
+Although you can file for divorce at any time, federal law provides some protections for servicemembers so that they do not lose their rights to defend or oppose lawsuits while doing military service.
+This protection is especially important for those serving overseas and who can't get stateside to participate in the proceedings.
+But if a servicemember is in the U.S. and available, or waives their right to oppose, a divorce should continue as normal.

 What issues will be decided in a divorce?